 # Domain Tailmatch Path Secure Expiry Name Value .example.com TRUE / TRUE

-- Set the cookie expiration time.
+- Set the cookie's expiration in UNIX timestamp format.

 # Domain Tailmatch Path Secure Expiry Name Value .example.com TRUE / TRUE 1672531199

-- Set the cookie name.
+- Enter the cookie name.

 # Domain Tailmatch Path Secure Expiry Name Value .example.com TRUE / TRUE 1672531199 SessionID

-- Set the cookie value.
+- Specify the cookie value.

 # Domain Tailmatch Path Secure Expiry Name Value .example.com TRUE / TRUE 1672531199 SessionID 1234567890abcdef